Two of the most common deadlift variations are the traditional deadlift and Romanian deadlift.

 Muscles Used In The Romanian Deadlift

-The muscles used in the Romanian deadlift are similar to the ones already discussed for the deadlift.
+The primary and secondary muscles used in the Romanian deadlift are similar to the deadlift.

 However, the Romanian deadlift activates the glutes and hamstrings to a larger extent compared with the deadlift.
 This is not to say that the deadlift doesn't use the glutes or hamstrings, but simply that the Romanian deadlift shows greater levels of activation for those muscles.